 - Autoclaves and sterilisation equipment

-- Leasehold improvements (surgery fit-out, plumbing, electrical work)
+- Leasehold improvements and surgery fit-out (plumbing, electrical and ventilation work)

-Leasehold improvements are a common area of negotiation.
-If the seller has spent significant money on refurbishing the surgery, that cost is reflected in the tangible asset value.
-The buyer can claim capital allowances on qualifying fixtures (chairs, compressors, X-ray units) but not on the building itself.
-For leasehold improvements that are part of the building fabric (walls, floors, ceilings), the buyer may claim Structures and Buildings Allowance (SBA) at 3% per year if the construction was post-29 October 2018.
+Fit-out is a common area of negotiation.
+Where the seller has spent significantly on refurbishment, that cost is reflected in the tangible value.
+The buyer can claim capital allowances on qualifying fixtures (chairs, compressors, X-ray units) and on integral features (electrical, cold and hot water, heating, air and ventilation systems, which sit in the 6% special-rate pool), but not on the building fabric itself.
+For qualifying construction spend incurred on or after 29 October 2018, the buyer may instead claim Structures and Buildings Allowance (SBA) at 3% per year on the building element, which excludes the land and the plant already pooled.

 Common Pitfalls in Price Allocation

-Several mistakes arise when dentists agree the goodwill split without professional advice:
+Several mistakes recur when dentists agree the goodwill split without dental-specific advice:

-1. Over-allocating to goodwill to reduce seller's tax.
-If the seller has a low base cost in tangible assets, they might push for a higher goodwill percentage.
-But if the buyer then cannot claim AIA on those assets, the buyer's tax position worsens.
-The deal must work for both parties.
+1. Over-allocating to goodwill to reduce the seller's tax.
+If the seller pushes for a higher goodwill percentage but the buyer then cannot claim allowances on the suppressed equipment value, the buyer's position worsens and the deal has to work for both sides.
+An allocation that is obviously skewed also invites an HMRC challenge.

 2. Ignoring the s.198 election.
-When buying a practice with fixtures that the seller has already claimed capital allowances on, the buyer and seller must jointly elect under CAA 2001 s.198 to fix the value of those fixtures.
-Without this election, the buyer cannot claim capital allowances on those items.
-The election must be made within 2 years of the sale.
+On an asset sale with fixtures on which the seller has claimed capital allowances, buyer and seller must jointly elect under CAA 2001 s.198 to fix the transfer value of those fixtures.
+The post-April-2014 rules also require the seller to have pooled the fixtures and to satisfy the fixed-value requirement (s.187A).
+The election must be made within two years of the sale.
+Without it, the buyer's fixtures allowances are lost permanently.
+This is one of the most preventable losses in a practice purchase.

 3. Assuming goodwill amortisation is automatic.
-Goodwill acquired before 1 April 2019 generally has no tax relief.
-Goodwill acquired between 8 July 2015 and 31 March 2019 is excluded from relief.
-Only goodwill on acquisitions after 1 April 2019 (and meeting the qualifying conditions) gets the 6.5% annual deduction.
-Check the date of your purchase.
+Goodwill acquired before 1 April 2019 generally has no amortisation relief, and goodwill acquired between 8 July 2015 and 31 March 2019 was excluded from relief altogether.
+Even for acquisitions on or after 1 April 2019, the 6.5% relief depends on the qualifying-IP condition and the six-times cap, so it is wrong to assume that buying after April 2019 always delivers 6.5%.
+Check the date and the conditions.

 4. Not getting a professional valuation.
-HMRC can challenge an allocation that seems unreasonable.
-If you allocate 90% to goodwill and 10% to tangible assets, HMRC may argue the tangible assets are undervalued and reallocate the price, potentially triggering additional tax and penalties.
-Always use a qualified dental practice valuer.
+HMRC can reallocate a split that looks unreasonable.
+If the tangible assets are clearly undervalued to inflate goodwill, HMRC may reallocate the price and trigger additional tax and penalties on both parties.
+Always use a qualified dental practice valuer and keep the working.

 How to Get the Split Right

-Both buyer and seller should engage a dental-specialist accountant and a practice valuer before agreeing the price allocation.
-The valuer will produce a detailed schedule of tangible assets with market values.
-The accountant will model the tax impact of different splits for both parties.
+Both buyer and seller should engage a dental-specialist accountant and a practice valuer before agreeing the allocation.
+The valuer produces a detailed schedule of tangible assets with market values; the accountant models the tax impact of different splits for each side.

 Key steps:

-- Obtain a professional valuation of tangible assets (not just a guess).
+- Obtain a professional valuation of the tangible assets, not a guess.

 - Agree the split in the SPA, not after completion.

-- Ensure the split is commercially justifiable, not purely tax-driven.
+- Keep the split commercially justifiable rather than purely tax-driven.

 - Document the basis for the allocation in case HMRC queries it.